South Korea women's national baseball team

 The South Korea women's national baseball team is a national team of South Korea and is controlled by the Korea Baseball Association.
-It represents the nation in women's international competition.
-The team is a member of the Baseball Federation of Asia.
+It represents the nation in international competition.
+The team is a member of the WBSC Asia.
+The team has twice finished sixth at the Women's Baseball World Cup and won the bronze medal twice at the Women's Baseball Asian Cup.